 I highly encourage you to form a small group with whom you can discuss the readings and collaborative assignments.
 Verbalizing your questions, explaining your mathematical ideas and listening to others will increase your understanding.
-However, you should not feel free to copy someone else's work or make your work available to someone else.
+However, you should not feel free to copy someone else's work (either someone you know or someone who has posted on the internet!) or make your work available to someone else.
 Copying constitutes plagiarism, a violation of academic integrity which could result in failure in the course.
 There is, of course, no collaboration or use of outside resources (including other textbooks or the internet) allowed on notebook problems, quizzes, or exams (unless specifically noted).
 Violation of the Colleges' Principle of Academic Integrity will likely result in a report sent to your file in the dean's office and/or appearance before the Committee on Standards.